nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The users information can be managed and stored securely in the OAuth server
 * The login screen and user account management screen are implemented by the OAuth server
 * Since the users information is centrally stored in the OAuth server, multiple web applications can make users login with same credentials in a single login screen, thus facilitating Single-Sign-On (SSO)
-* Users can be created and managed once in the OAuth server and need not be
+* Users can be created and managed once in the OAuth server and need not be created separately in each web application

 ### Workflow of Client Credentials flow